 11. Use a Rewards Credit Card

 This is sound advice at any time of year, and doubly so when it’s time to make big discretionary purchases.

-While flat-rate cash back credit cards such as Chase Freedom Unlimited (unlimited 1.5% cash back) and the Citi Double Cash Card (unlimited 2% cash back) are superior in most cases to category-bound cash back cards such as Chase Freedom, the latter group has an ace up its sleeve: the potential for huge payouts on the right types of purchases at the right time.
+While flat-rate cash back credit cards such as Chase Freedom Unlimited (unlimited 1.5% cash back) and the Citi Double Cash Card (unlimited 2% cash back) are superior in most cases to category-bound cash back cards such as Chase Freedom Flex, the latter group has an ace up its sleeve: the potential for huge payouts on the right types of purchases at the right time.

-Chase Freedom earns 5% cash back on up to $1,500 in net purchases in one or two rotating categories at a time, up to $75 in bonus cash back per quarter.
+For example, Chase Freedom Flex earns 5% cash back on up to $1,500 in net purchases in one or two rotating categories at a time, up to $75 in bonus cash back per quarter.
 When department stores, home improvement stores, or apparel stores appear in the fourth-quarter mix, the stage is set for an irresistible savings opportunity.
-Ditto for mobile wallet and payment app purchases, which are made all the more enticing by the growing number of brick-and-mortar retailers that accept Apple Pay, Google Pay, and the like.
+Ditto for mobile wallet and payment app purchases, which are made all the more enticing by the growing number of brick-and-mortar retailers that accept Apple Pay, Google Pay, and the like, and for Amazon and Walmart purchases too.

-This isn’t guaranteed, of course, but I keep a Chase Freedom card in my wallet just in case.
+This isn’t guaranteed, of course, but I always keep a Chase Freedom Flex card in my wallet just in case.
 Since it doesn’t charge an annual fee, there’s little downside to doing so.

 12. Take Advantage of Sign-Up Bonuses and 0% APR Promotional Periods

 If you’re in the market for a new credit card, look for one with a nice sign-up bonus, 0% APR introductory promotion, or both.